-If the FSMC from which you purchase SFSP meals files Chapter 11 bankruptcy, TDA:
+If the CE's FSMC providing SFSP meals files Chapter 11 barkingtey, TDA:

-- May review the Chapter 1 bankruptcy along with other issues that might have an impact on the FSMC ability to consult with contract terms; and - Will not approve the F\$MC to participate in the SFSP if it is unable to obtain the required performance bond.
+- May review the Chapter 11 bankruptcy along with other issues that might have an impact on the FSMC ability to comply with contract terms; and - Will not approve the FSMC to participate in the SFSP if it is unable to obtain the required performance bond.

-You cannot impose any additional criteria or assurances (for example, bonds) on an FSMC, regardless of a contract's value, solely due to Chapter 11 status.
+CEs cannot impose any additional criteria or assurances (for example, bonds) on an FSMC, regardless of a contract's value, solely due to Chapter 11 status.